trshemanske/tacoma-crc/README.md

 reading environment") which has a nice, light feel to it, and introduced changes affecting fonts, base colors, and of course rounded corners which creates a blend of the tacoma and crc features.

+These changes simply provide a superficial new skin to the tacoma theme affecting only CSS, so there should be no functional differences between tacoma and tacoma-crc.

 ## Disclaimer